Drzyjiang/Soil-Layering-by-CPT-Data-and-Autoencoder/README.md

 techniques to automate soil layering based on CPT data (Reference 1).
-The prior study concluded that among several models investigated, a Random Forests (RF) regressor trained on aggregated soil behavior type index (*I<sub>c</sub>*) exhibited the most consistent and accurate performance, closely followed by an RF classifier model trained on Soil Behavior Type (SBT) zone numbers based on the normalized Q<sub>tn</sub>-F<sub>r ­­</sub>chart.
+The prior study concluded that among several models investigated, a Random Forests (RF) regressor trained on aggregated soil behavior type index (*I~c~*) exhibited the most consistent and accurate performance, closely followed by an RF classifier model trained on Soil Behavior Type (SBT) zone numbers based on the normalized Q~tn~-F~r\ ­­~chart.
 The results of both models generally aligned with human expert judgement.

 Nevertheless, several deficiencies are identified in the implementation and application of these ensembled-based machine learning models: